bpicinato/MonArch/README.md

 Double "vertical bars" (||) show where the junction occurs in junction sequence columns.
 Lowercase letters in the junction represent a base that was part of an overlap or a gap (see [The Pipeline](#the-pipeline) below).
 When there are no vertical bars with a lowercase letter in the junction (as the "t" in `CACGGGTCGtAATACCCAA`), the base is from an overlap; when it is between the vertical bars, it is a gap (as the "c" in `CTCCCGCTAC|c|AGCGGGATGG`).

 "Empirical junction" is the junction sequence present in the read.
 "Real junction" is the junction as it is in the cell.
-These sequences will be the same if the sequencing protocol does not sequence the reverse strand.
+These sequences will be different if the sequencing protocol uses dUTP (MonArch default behavior), or will be the same if  the `--dont_invert_strand` option is selected.

 #### 6. ensembles.bed